ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To containerize your app, you must create a container image.
 {: shortdesc}

-An image is created from a [Dockerfile](https://docs.docker.com/engine/reference/builder/#usage), which is a file that contains instructions and commands to build the image.
+An image is created from a [Dockerfile](https://docs.docker.com/engine/reference/builder/#usage){: external}, which is a file that contains instructions and commands to build the image.
 A Dockerfile might reference build artifacts in its instructions that are stored separately, such as an app, the app's configuration, and its dependencies.

 To build your own Dockerfile for your existing app, you might use the following commands: